How Much Do You Need to Retire in Poland?

 Is one million PLN enough for retirement?

 Using the 3.5% rule, one million PLN yields 35,000 PLN annually (approx. 2,917 PLN monthly).
 Add your ZUS pension (e.g., 2,800 PLN) — together about 5,700 PLN monthly.
-For many people, that's enough for a dignified life in smaller cities, but not luxury in Warsaw.
+For many people, that's enough for a dignified life in medium-sized cities, but tight for Warsaw.
+In smaller cities, it can provide genuine comfort.
+It depends entirely on your location and lifestyle expectations.

 Should I pay off my mortgage before retirement?

 Definitely yes.
 The mortgage payment is one of the largest monthly expenses.
 Entering retirement debt-free dramatically reduces the income (and capital) you need.
 Even with low interest rates, the psychological benefit of owning your home outright is enormous.
+Plan to have your mortgage fully paid at least 5 years before retirement.

 What about inflation?